SunnyCodes-dev/Deloitte_Daikibo_data_Analytics/README.md

 ## About These Projects

 These projects demonstrate end-to-end data analysis capabilities from data processing to actionable business insights.
-Both projects were completed using Python, with additional Tableau visualizations for the telemetry analysis.
+Both projects were completed using Python, with additional Tableau visualizations and Excel for the telemetry analysis.

 **Program:** Deloitte Australia Data Analytics Job Simulation
 **Platform:** Forage